daisydu1012/twitter_coronavirus/README.md

 ## Overview
 This project analyzes 1.1 billion geotagged tweets from 2020 using a custom MapReduce pipeline written in Python and executed in parallel on a Linux compute server.
 The goal is to measure how selected hashtags (e.g., `#coronavirus`, `#코로나바이러스`) vary across countries, languages, and time.
 Each day of tweets is processed independently in the map phase and then aggregated into global results in the reduce phase, enabling scalable large-scale data analysis.
 This pipeline demonstrates how large-scale social media data can be processed efficiently to reveal global communication patterns during a major public health event.
+This project showcases large-scale data engineering, parallel processing, and analytical visualization in a real-world setting.

 ---